tencentyun/intlcloud-documents/yehe_doc/数据库/游戏数据库 Tcaplus/产品简介/基本概念/表格_intl_en.md

 | message | Nested type.
 It supports up to 128 consecutive nesting levels.
 A high number of nesting levels will affect the performance. |

 ### Table definition format
-TcaplusDB supports Protocol Buffers, which is a lightweight and efficient structured data storage format and mainly used to sequentially store structured data.
+TcaplusDB supports Protocol Buffers, which is a lightweight and efficient structured data storage format and mainly used to store structured data sequentially.
 For more information on the table formats, please see [Table Description Language](https://intl.cloud.tencent.com/document/product/1016/36559).